hbc/DataC-shell-genomics/lessons/01_the_filesystem.md

 prints the contents of `/home/dcuser` which is your home directory.
 Finally, the special directory `.` always refers to your current directory.
 So, `ls`, `ls .`, and `ls ././././.` all do the same thing, they print the contents of the current directory.
 This may seem like a useless shortcut right now, but we'll see when it is needed in a little while.

-To summarize, while you are in the `shell` directory, the commands `ls ~`, `ls ~/.`, `ls ../../`, and `ls /home/dcuser` all do exactly the same thing.
+To summarize, while you are in your home directory, the commands `ls ~`, `ls ~/.`, `ls ../../`, and `ls /home/dcuser` all do exactly the same thing.
 These shortcuts are not necessary, they are provided for your convenience.

 ### Our data set: FASTQ files